-The Filipino President Serenaded Trump With A Love Song, After He Ordered Him To Sing It
+The Philippine President Serenaded Trump With A Love Song, After He Ordered Him To Sing It

 "Whoa, whoa," Duterte said, according to a report from the White House press pool.
 "This not a press statement.
 This is the bilateral meeting."
 Duterte then called the reporters "spies," which made Trump laugh.

-White House Press Secretary Sarah Sanders later said that the subject of human rights briefly came up during Trump's meeting with Duterte in the context of the Philippines’ fight against illegal drugs.
+White House press secretary Sarah Sanders later said that the subject of human rights briefly came up during Trump's meeting with Duterte in the context of the Philippines’ fight against illegal drugs.

 US Delays Major Aid Package To The Philippines Over Human Rights Concerns